About the Journal

 All abbreviations must be explained in alphabetical order below each table (eg, DCE indicates discrete choice experiment; EMA, European Medicines Agency; MCDA, multiple criteria decision analysis).

-Authors may submit appendices that describe either methods or results in more detail if these are needed for clarity of understanding by either peer reviewers or readers.
-If submitted, indicate the particular reasons for the appendix and whether you are submitting it for possible web publication or simply for peer review purposes.
+Authors may submit supplementary material or appendices that describe either methods or results in more detail if these are needed for clarity of understanding by either peer reviewers or readers.
+If submitted, indicate the particular reasons for the appendix and whether you are submitting it for possible web publication or simply for peer-review purposes.

 Please note supplementary materials are not edited or laid out; they are posted online in the format submitted to the journal.
-Be sure to upload supplementary materials in the file format you want readers to access the information online.
+Be sure to remove all track changes and to upload supplementary materials in the file format you want readers to access the information online.

-For papers analyzing preferences, the editors require the submission of a copy of the survey instrument (translated into English if published in a different original language) used to generate the preference data.
+For papers analyzing preferences, Value in Health Regional Issues requires the submission of a copy of the survey instrument (translated into English if published in a different original language) used to generate the preference data.
 This is to help facilitate the review process, and the survey instrument need not appear in a final publication.
 If the authors wish the questionnaire to be published with the paper, it should be submitted through the journal’s online submission system as part of the paper.
 If the questionnaire is not intended to be published with the paper, it should be uploaded as “Supplemental File for Review” so that reviewers can view it as a supplemental appendix.

 EDITORIAL PROCESS